Austrian town abuzz after theft of some 1 million bees

-VIENNA (AP) — A town south of Vienna is abuzz over the reported theft of dozens of beehives, containing about 1 million bees, from a local park.
+VIENNA — A town south of Vienna is abuzz over the reported theft of dozens of beehives, containing about 1 million bees, from a local park.

 Police said Wednesday they got involved after residents in the town of Ebreichsdorf noticed that the covers of wooden boxes containing 40 hives had been removed.